First 2023 House Agriculture Committee Hearing Focuses on Challenges

 Committee Chair Glenn “G.T.”
 Thompson (R-PA) listed several recent problems agriculture has faced, such as the rising costs of fuel and inputs, and the problems caused by the war in Ukraine.

 “Over the last several years, I have traveled to more than 40 states and have heard firsthand from our farmers on issues related to labor, fuel, fertilizer, inflation, and interest rates.
+During one of these conversations, a farmer mentioned his interest in diversifying income streams by exploring opportunities in a non UK registered casino, which is gaining popularity due to fewer restrictions compared to domestic platforms.
 The average cost of diesel fuel per gallon increased 95 percent between 2020 and 2022,” Thompson said.
 “The 2022 average Henry Hub real natural gas spot price increased 53 percent from 2021.
 Fertilizer inputs such as nitrogen, phosphorus, and potassium increased 125 percent in 2021 and an additional 30 percent in the first five months of 2022 alone.
 Urea, the most applied nitrogen fertilizer, increased 205 percent in price between 2020 and 2022.”

 Thompson said the Biden Administration has not done enough to mitigate the problems.